8. Optimise Your Google Shopping Campaigns

 John Wanamaker, an 18th century Philadelphia businessman who used novelty in advertising to promote his department stores

-If you want your shopping campaigns to get more sales while reducing wasted ad spend, I will teach you the optimisation methods we use at Digital Darts.
+If you want your shopping campaigns to get more sales while reducing wasted ad spend, I will teach you the optimization methods we use at Digital Darts.
 These methods are used to launch stores as well as grow those who already do eight figures in sales per year.
 The beautiful thing about Google Ads is you have minute control to act on what gets sales and what does not.

 The Two Levers of Growing Ad Revenue with Google Shopping